| Safe Haskell | None |

 Run the supervised mirror worker over the composition-root Env and the

-ack loop against the queue, the publish-side registry client, and the credential handle, in
+ack loop against the queue, in

 the worker monad (WorkerM) over the worker runtime